Role-based Access Control (RBAC)

 needed.

-Functionality related to user management is always granted on the database level.
+Functionality related to user management is always granted on database level.
 However, users are always able to manage their own passwords and tokens, and view the list of permissions granted to them.
 Users can also view the permissions of the groups and service accounts they are associated with.

 Related SQL commands: